Seol Sojeo jeon

-Seol jeo jeon (薛小姐傳 The Tale of Seol Sojeo) is a fictional work that centers around a female protagonist, Seol Sojeo who disguises herself as a man in order to get revenge on her father’s behalf.
+Seol jeo jeon (薛小姐傳 The Tale of Seol Sojeo) is a fictional work that centers around a female protagonist, Seol Sojeo who disguises herself as a man to get revenge on her father's behalf.
 After she takes the civil service examination and is appointed to a government position, she finally avenges her father by taking down his enemy.
 Because it features a woman that ventures out from the domestic space and actively participates in the public sphere, Seol jeo jeon is classified as a work of female hero fiction.
 Unlike other works of female hero fiction, the female protagonist in Seol jeo jeon does not directly fight in battle nor does she possess any kind of awareness regarding gender.
 However, because it was created in the late seventeenth century (the early period in the history of classical Korean literature), it is significant in that it demonstrates the formative period for the female hero fiction as a literary genre.

 Authorship

 The author and original date of creation are both unknown, but the author is presumed to be a woman and the date of creation is estimated to be sometime around the late seventeenth century.
-“Okso” Gwon Seop (權燮, 1671-1759)’s collection of writings, Oksogo (玉所稿 The Writings of Okso) contains the story, Beon Seolgyeong jeon (翻薛卿傳 The Tale of Beon Seolgyeong) which is a translation of Seol gyeong jeon into classical Chinese.
+"Okso" Gwon Seop (權燮, 1671–1759)’s collection of writings, Oksogo (玉所稿 The Writings of Okso) contains the story, Beon Seolgyeong jeon (翻薛卿傳 The Tale of Beon Seolgyeong) which is a translation of Seol gyeong jeon into classical Chinese.
 Seol gyeong jeon is the same work as Seol Sojeo jeon (薛小姐傳 The Tale of Seol Sojeo).
 As the work was translated in 1724 (in the eighteenth century), it can be presumed that Seol jeo jeon was originally written sometime before then—around the latter half of the seventeenth century.